RedisVentures/redis-feast-gcp/docker/triton/README.md

 # Creating Custom Triton Image

+We provide this custom image for you to use, hosted from our GitHub Container Registry at RedisVentures. **But if you wish to re-create, follow these steps.
+This is NOT required**.

-We need to create a Docker image that has NVIDIA Triton along with the following customizations:
+The project requires a Docker image with NVIDIA Triton along with the following customizations:

 - Python and FIL backends.
 - Smaller size -- down to ~8Gb instead of ~21Gb.
 - Custom `ENTRYPOINT` and required libraries.

-We provide this custom image for you to use, hosted from our GitHub Container Registry at RedisVentures...
-But if you wish to re-create, follow these steps.

->Recommended to perform these steps in a linux VM environment with x86_64 CPU architecture.
+>If doing yourself, we recommend performing these steps in a linux VM environment with x86_64 CPU architecture.

 ## Pull Repos and Create FIL Backend
 ```bash